multiOTP/multiotp/README.md

                 display-log: [0|1] enable/disable log display on the console
             group-attribute: attribute to return for the group membership (for example 'Filter-Id' for FreeRADIUS)
+        ignore-no-prefix-cp: [0|1] Disable 'no prefix' for Credential Provider
                      issuer: default name of the issuer of the (soft) token
         ldap-account-suffix: LDAP/AD account suffix
              ldap-activated: [0|1] enable/disable LDAP/AD support